Initiative and Referendum Process

 The Borough Clerk will notify the primary contact person in writing as to when the petition is available and the number of signatures required on a petition.
 Instructions on how to obtain and file the petition will also be included in the notification.
 Once the petition is issued, the sponsors have 90 days to obtain signatures.

-After signatures are gathered and the petition is filed with the Borough Clerk's Office, the Borough Clerk shall determine the sufficiently of the petition.
+After signatures are gathered and the petition is filed with the Borough Clerk's Office, the Borough Clerk shall determine the sufficiency of the petition.

-If the petition is insufficient, the contact person will be notified and has 11 days to supplement the petition with additional signatures.
+If the petition is insufficient, the contact person will be notified and additional signatures will be due before the 11th day from the date the petition was rejected.

 Should the petition be certified, the initiative or referendum will be placed on the ballot at the next regular election, pursuant to AS 29.26.170.